vonsovsky/csfd/README.md

 `python manage.py test csfd.tests`

-## Database
+## Re-run list of movies

 Populated db.sqlite3 is already included in the project.
-If you need to repopulate database, you can delete sqlite file and run `python scraper.py`.
+If you need to repopulate database, you can delete sqlite file and run `python manage.py migrate` to create new data structure to be re-filled by `python scraper.py`.

-There is also /perform-scrape page, but it's considerably slower for this task.